Why have just one color in your bedroom when you could have two?

 Get the look with Sherwin Williams Pure White and Sherwin Williams Silver Peony.

-Let me tell you, it is hard to find a lavender colour that is subtle enough!
+Let me tell you, it is hard to find a lavender color that is subtle enough!
 It took me a while, but Silver Peony is a winner!

 Light Blue-Green and White

-I didn’t really know what to call this colour because it’s almost mint, but a little more blue.
+I didn’t really know what to call this color because it’s almost mint, but a little more blue.
 It’s like a subdued aqua.

 I wish the lighting was a bit better in that picture, but you get the idea!
 This is another classic soothing bedroom combo.